Alamo 62 Average

 What's it like Living in Alamo?

-Alamo is a mid-sized city located in the state of Texas.
-The city has a population of 19,851 inhabitants.
-According to the most recent Census, 92% of Alamo residents are White, 0% Black and 0% Asian.
+Alamo is a moderately-sized city located in the state of Texas.
+The city has a population of 20,629 people.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (92% White).
+Given that fact, Alamo could be considered less diverse than other cities.
 Additionally, more than a quarter of the population of Alamo are of Hispanic or Latino origin, and 78% of the population also speak Spanish.
-If you are a young adult or student, you might be pleased to know that the average age of all Alamo residents is 31.
+The median age of all Alamo residents is 31, which is well below the national average.
+This is a good indication that this city could be ideal for a younger demographic.
 If you prefer shorter commutes, living in Alamo will be a delight.
 With an average one-way commute time of just 20 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

-With a livability score of 64 out of 100, Alamo is ranked #12,484 in the United States and #688 in Texas.
-If we probe a little deeper into each category within the livability score, we see that Alamo has higher than average rankings for the following: housing (A-).
-The bad news for Alamo, there are some categories for which it does not rank well, this includes: amenities (F), crime (F), education (D-) and employment (F).
+Using data and statistics Alamo has received a livability score of 65/100.
+This score is ranked in the 58th percentile when compared to all other cities.
+If we dig a little deeper into each category within the livability score, we see that Alamo has higher than average grades for the following: housing (A+).
+Alamo does not score well for the following: amenities (F), crime (F), education (D) and employment (F).
+It might be wise to take a closer look at each category to find out why.

 Best Places to Live in and Around Alamo